Which teams are in the Club World Cup quarterfinals and who will they face?

 Two all-European clashes, Brazilian flair and a Saudi surprise form the last-eight clashes of the Club World Cup.

-Eight teams from across three continents have their sights set on the FIFA Club World Cup 2025 trophy as the tournament enters the second stage of its knockout matches.
+Eight teams from across three continents have their sights set on the FIFA Club World Cup 2025 trophy as the tournament enters the second stage of knockout phase.

-After an extra-time thriller, two major upsets, three close encounters and two thumping wins, the quarterfinal lineup for the tournament has been completed as Real Madrid and Borussia Dortmund became the last two teams to seal their spots.
+After an extra-time thriller, two major upsets, three close encounters and two thumping wins, the quarterfinal lineup has been completed as Real Madrid and Borussia Dortmund became the last two teams to seal their spots.

 Recommended Storieslist of 4 items